NanoNets/RaspberryPi-ObjectDetection-TensorFlow/README.md

 ## Step 1.
 Setup

 ### Using docker registry
-This is fastest way to use the repo
+This is the fastest way to use the repo
 ```
 docker pull docker.nanonets.com/pi_training
 ```